specificlanguages/mps-gradle-plugin/README.md

 * `generation` - MPS libraries that the project depends on (such as mbeddr platform or MPS-extensions).
 * `executeGenerators` - can be used to override the version of the `execute-generators` backend.
 If left unconfigured, a reasonable default will be used.
+* `ant` - the Ant classpath.
+If left unconfigured, contains an `ant-junit` dependency.
+Can be customized if you need extra libraries on the Ant classpath.

 All dependencies added to `generation` configuration will have their artifact type set to `zip`.
 This is important for compatibility with Maven.